gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/running.rst

     iTerm2 creates the `ApplicationSupport` symlink to `Application Support` because shell scripts may not have spaces in their paths.

-If you'd like your script to launch iTerm2, you'll need to use pybobjc.
+If you'd like your script to launch iTerm2, you'll need to use pyobjc.
 To install it:

 .. code-block:: bash